 Data points themselves are useful but not illuminating.
 To spot where to take action, you need to look for trends.
 For example, you can use your data dashboard to see how your payment acceptance rate - the proportion of attempted payments that are successful - is changing over time.
 If it’s unusually low, you need to look for ways to improve it, like improving your fraud detection capabilities.

 From a merchant perspective we think that benchmarking is one of the greatest assets that a solution provider can provide.
 Otherwise you only have your own internal metrics to benchmark yourself against.

-That’s why we’ve built our benchmarking tool to give you insights on how your authorization and chargeback rates compare to the rest of your industry.
+That’s why we’ve built our payment processing tool to give you insights on your authorization and chargeback rates or acceptance rates.

 Global expansion, local payment methods, and local currency are all part of a localization theme that’s well worth merchants evaluating.